Like us on Facebook

 Her father was not impressed by her acting on the sketch show

-Back in the early days of her performances on Saturday Night Live!, Julia looked to her father for support and encouragement.
+Back in the early days of her performances on Saturday Night Live!, Louis-Dreyfus looked to her father for support and encouragement.
 She approached him to ask what he thought of her appearance on the show, but the response she received was not at all what she was looking for.

 “I remember him saying something really negative to me.
 He didn’t handle it properly, and he wasn’t gentle.
 His complaint was that I was too big, too broad.
-I was devastated by that,” Julia said during an interview with Variety.
+I was devastated by that,” Louis-Dreyfus said during an interview with Variety.
 Even back then, she did not agree with the criticism.
 “He was such a narcissist, I didn’t even consider [his opinion],” she said.
 “And I say that with love in my heart.”

-Julia refrained from identifying the SNL sketch in question.
+She refrained from identifying the SNL sketch in question.

 Gérard Louis-Dreyfus was both logistical and creative